ART-Group-it/Termite/README.md

 Hence, we introduce a novel method to detect Data Contamination in GPTs and examine GPT-3.5's Text-to-SQL performances using the known Spider Dataset and our new unfamiliar dataset Termite.
 Furthermore, we analyze GPT-3.5's efficacy on databases with modified information via an adversarial table disconnection (ATD) approach, complicating Text-to-SQL tasks by removing structural pieces of information from the database.
 Our results indicate a significant performance drop in GPT-3.5 on the unfamiliar Termite dataset, even with ATD modifications, highlighting the effect of Data Contamination on LLMs in Text-to-SQL translation tasks.

+You can find our dataset in the [Termite.zip](https://github.com/ART-Group-it/Termite/blob/main/Termite.zip): the password to access the data is, as indicated also in the name of the file, "youshallnotpass".